Related ToolsCanvaCopyDescriptJasperHeights PlatformZapierNotionCourseboxChatgpt

 • Mobile app for student access

-Real-world example: After uploading my course to Heights, the AI coach identified three modules with low completion rates and suggested restructuring content into shorter lessons.
-After implementing the changes, completion increased from 47% to 68%.
-This kind of insight would have required hiring an instructional designer.
+Real-world example: Heights Platform users report that the AI coach can identify modules with low completion rates and suggest restructuring content into shorter lessons.
+One case study showed completion increasing from 47% to 68% after following the AI’s recommendations.
+This kind of insight would otherwise require hiring an instructional designer.

 Time savings: 10-15 hours per course on optimization and iteration